 The chipset officially supports PCI 2.1 specification namely PCI.
 Even more, changes are in the south-bridge (PIIX3) controller where we see the first-ever implementation of USB.

-The 430HX is an undisputed winner of the competition.
+The 430HX showed a great performance in this competition.
 However, despite reduced timelines and deeper buffers, the lead over 430FX isn’t that big.
+The same can be said about a gap against 430TX.
 Most likely a faster CPU than P133 is needed to see its full potential.

 The first non-Intel chipset in my comparison is a solution from SiS.
 Released in 1994 it is a competitor of the 430LX chipset.
 It supports both P5 as well as 3.3V P54C CPUs.
 Three chip design consists of 85C501 system controller, 85C502 Local Data Buffer (the equivalent of Intel’s LBX chips) and 85C503 System I/O chip.